Maxi Viera: Coaching career

 Coach Viera has achieved great success in Arizona after retiring from professional Football, has won many State Championship in Arizona and over 20 Tournaments in the US with different age groups of Boys and Men and Girls and Women from 2002 until 2014.
 Coach Viera received the award of VYSL "Coach of the year 2006 and 2007.
 In 2009 he received his Diploma for his National USSF B License Concacaf and decided to work back at the Elite levels of soccer.

 Viera was the Technical Director of the Ahwatukee Foothills Soccer Club in Phoenix Arizona from 2011 to 2015, before he signed with the Qatar national football team as the assistant coach of compatriots José Daniel Carreño and Jorge Fossati.
 In 2017 Legacy Arizona asked Coach Viera to work in the Club and to mentor younger coaches as Assistant Director in the club until 2018.

 In 2018, Viera was hired by FC Arizona (NPSL) as the Head Coach.
 After making the play-offs, he decided to take the job in South America and in July of the same year decided to move to Uruguay and coached Miramar Misiones, a Uruguayan Professional Second Division Team for the Torneo Clausura.

 In 2019 Montevideo Wanderers FC announced on their media account that coach Viera signed for the season 2019–20 with the club.
 In 2020, he joined Deportivo Cali's staff before being appointed manager of Sud América.
+In January 2021 after two Playoff’s finals vs Rampla Juniors (2-1) and (2-3) Sud América finally after many years in the Uruguayan Second Division returned to First Division under the lidership of coach Viera.
+Immediately the team known as the “Mailboxes” or Buzón thanked coach Viera on social media that in an “Unprecedented Event in the club's 114 years existence to have achieved Promotions in 1994/95 and in 2021 first as a player and later as the Coach.

 In 2021, Viera became the new coach of Club Atlético Progreso.

-In 2022 Central Español Football Club a former uruguayan Champion (1984) announced in their website Coach Viera as the new Head Coach.
+In 2022 Central Español Football Club a former Uruguayan Champion (1984) announced in their website Coach Viera as the new Head Coach.

 In April 2025 River Plate of Uruguay announced in a press conference Julio César Ribas as the new head coach of River Plate after 6 years coaching the Gibraltar National team.
 Ribas asked coach Viera to work with him as the defensive coordinator and assistant coach.
 Coach Viera and Ribas won 2 championships together, Viera as captain in 1994 and the Uruguayan Integración Cup 1995 for the Institución Atlética Sudamerica (IASA), Ribas was Maximiliano Viera's coach until 1996.

 Coach Viera previously had signed in 2023 for AEP Kozani in Greece and coached Concacaf Champions League with Moca FC from the Dominican Republic.